olulesi/sei-project-4/README.md

         <div className="profile-header"
 ```

 For this reason, I made 2 navbar files.
 One for the kanban view page and the other for the rest of the app.
-I then passed a prop on the main navbar file assigning the prop page a name of each page on this project in order for each page to have its specific nav bar icons as well as the navbar icons when logged in not I also used a multi-case ternary for being conditions on the component.
+I then passed a prop on the main navbar file assigning the prop page a name of each page on this project for each page to have its specific nav bar icons.
+I also used a ternary multi case for when the user is logged in or not as well.

 ```
  return (